solomonkamanga/100-days-of-code/docs/round-2/log.md

 ## Day 80: August 12, 2020

 **Today's Progress:** Worked on static properties and methods & magic methods.
-Completed the PHP Object-Oriented Programming course.
-[LinkedIn Learning](https://www.linkedin.com/learning).
+Completed the PHP Object-Oriented Programming course [LinkedIn Learning](https://www.linkedin.com/learning).

 **Thoughts:** Now that I have completed the course it has really cleared up a lot of misconceptions I had about how object oriented programming works in PHP.